adswerve/google_analytics_flattener_ga4/README.md

 7. Edit the _ga_flattener.yaml_ and _ga_flattener_colon.yaml_ files, specifically all occurrences of _properties-->codeBucket_ value .
 Set the value to **[BUCKET_NAME]** (see step above)

 _**The following steps are only required if you plan to backfill historical tables._**

 8. Install python 3.7 or higher

 9. From a command prompt, upgrade pip (Command:  py -m pip install --upgrade pip)

 10. Navigate to the root directory of the source code that was downloaded or cloned in step 6 above.

-10. From a command prompt, install python virtual environments (Command: py -m pip install --user virtualenv)
+11. From a command prompt, install python virtual environments (Command: py -m pip install --user virtualenv)

-11. Create a virtual environment for the source code in step 6  (Command: py -m venv venv)
+12. Create a virtual environment for the source code in step 6  (Command: py -m venv venv)

-12. Active the virtual environment in the step above.
+12. Activate the virtual environment in the step above.

 13. Install the python dependent packages into the virtual environment.
-(Command: pip install -r cf\requirements.txt)
+(Command: ```pip install -r cf\requirements.txt```)

 ## Installation steps ##
 1. Execute command in Google Cloud SDK Shell: gcloud config set project **[PROJECT_ID]**